Last Updated on

 We recently ran across a recipe for no-churn ice cream which promised to stay soft enough to scoop while still packing in the flavors.
 As an added bonus, the recipe that we found speculated that it would be perfect for making boozy ice cream!
 So of course, we had to make that delicious boozy ice cream recipe into some really unique varieties!

 With one of our favorite drinks being the Old Fashioned, and already having successfully turned that cocktail into a dessert, we decided that making an Old Fashioned flavored no churn ice cream would be a fun recipe to perfect before summer arrives!
 Make sure to store it in the Sur La Table Ice Cream Tub.

 The secret to no churn ice cream is the use of heavy whipping cream as the base.
 Essentially we are making an infused whipped cream, then freezing it!
-Already designed to be whipped and get fluffy, the use of heavy whipping cream ensures the boozy ice cream has enough fattiness.
+Already designed to be whipped and get fluffy, the use of heavy whipping cream ensures the alcoholic ice cream has enough fattiness.
 This makes it rich and fulfilling while giving the base enough structure to be light an airy.

-As an added benefit, the fat in the heavy whipping cream is excellent vehicle for containing the essences of some of the ingredients we used to flavor the ice cream.
+As an added benefit, the fat in the heavy whipping cream is excellent vehicle for containing the essences of some of the ingredients we used to flavor the alcoholic ice cream.
 This resulted in richer, more intense flavors!

 What Ingredients Do I Need for the Rye Old Fashioned Ice Cream?

 - orange juice